EnvoyAI/examples/FAQ.md

 [portal.envoyai.com](https://portal.envoyai.com)

 #### How do I learn how to create a machine?
-The best way to learn about how to create a machine on the EnvoyAI Platform is to read the [helloworld walk-through](./test-helloworld/README.md).
+The best way to learn about how to create a machine on the EnvoyAI Platform is to explore the [helloworld walk-through](./test-helloworld/README.md).

 #### How do I create a machine that take a Dicom file as input?
 To learn more about advanced input and output types, please see the [test-echo](/test-echo/README.md) example.